sage-code/eve/manual/structure.md

 ## Side Effects

-We have mention side-effects: that can be one of:
+A method can have side-effects:

 * modify a global variable;
 * open and write into a file;